Half Day

 Our tours can be customized according to your requests, and prices will be redefined for customized tours.
 For detailed information, you can reach us directly by using our email address or contact us via WhatsApp.
 We are here to assist you with detailed information and special offers!
 Email: info@bcnktravel.com Whatsapp: +90 532 425 6678

-Ephesus, was the second-largest city in the Roman Empire over 250.000 people in the 1st BC.
+Ephesus was the second-largest city in the Roman Empire over 250.000 people in the 1st BC.
 Ranking only behind Rome it was the second-largest city in the world.
-Ephesus was also a harbor city.
+Ephesus was the harbor city.
+This giant city was built only with marble.